sschueller/docker-omd/README.md

 Run from Docker Hub
 -------------------

-A pre-built image is available on [Docker Hub](https://registry.hub.docker.com/u/lichti/omd-docker) and can be run as follows:
+A pre-built image is available on [Docker Hub](https://hub.docker.com/r/sschueller/omd/) and can be run as follows:

-    docker run -d -t -p 80:80 --name 'omd-docker' --hostname 'omd-docker' lichti/omd-docker
+    sudo docker run -d --restart=always -p 80:5000 sschueller/omd:latest

-This will leave a shell open to access the container.

 OMD will become available on [http://172.X.X.X/default](http://172.X.X.X/default).
 The default login is `omdadmin` with password `omd`.

 To find out the IP address, run `ip addr` in the container shell.

+For container shell:

+    docker exec -it {containerid} bash

+Based on lichti/omd-docker